openziti/ziti-doc/docusaurus/docs/learn/quickstarts/network/local-kubernetes.md

 kubectl cluster-info
 ```

-A good result looks like this.
+A good result looks like this (no errors).

 ```bash
 $ kubectl cluster-info